hyperledger-archives/ursa/libzmix/bbs/README.md

     - *HiddenMessage::ExternalBlinding*: message is hidden but is also used in another proof.
 For example, to show two messages are the same across two signature or 'linked', the same blinding factor must be used for both proofs.
 This kind groups the blinding factor and the message.

-To begin a zero-knowledge proof exchange, the verifier indicates which messages to be revealed and provides a nonce limit the prover's ability to cheat i.e. create a valid proof with knowing the actual messages or signature.
+To begin a zero-knowledge proof exchange, the verifier indicates which messages to be revealed and provides a nonce limit the prover's ability to cheat i.e. create a valid proof without knowing the actual messages or signature.

 The Verifier must trust the signer of the credential and know the message structure i.e. what message is at index 1, 2, 3, ... etc.